horizontalsystems/blockchain-crypto-guides/fundamentals/6-buying-cryptocurrency-basics.md

 If you plan to acquire a large amount of cryptocurrency, you should consider signing up to and using an exchange.
 A cryptocurrency exchange will usually feature a more competitive price than a straight credit card.

-A cryptocurrency exchange lists hundreds of different cryptocurrencies which you can trade for fiat currency like USD or other cryptocurrencies.
-Trading on an exchange may sound confusing if you have never traded stocks, but it isn't difficult once you get into the swing of things.
+A cryptocurrency exchange lists hundreds of different cryptocurrencies which users may trade for fiat currency like USD or other cryptocurrencies.
+Trading on an exchange may sound confusing, but it isn't difficult once you get into the swing of things.

 Cryptocurrency exchanges must adhere to local currency dealing laws.
 Financial regulations vary from country to country, so not all exchanges are available around the globe.

-Most cryptocurrency exchanges will practice Know Your Customer ([KYC](https://en.wikipedia.org/wiki/Know_your_customer)) and Anti-Money Laundering ([AML](https://en.wikipedia.org/wiki/Money_laundering#Combating)) checks before allowing you to make your first cryptocurrency purchase.
+Most cryptocurrency exchanges will practice Know Your Customer ([KYC](https://en.wikipedia.org/wiki/Know_your_customer)) and Anti-Money Laundering ([AML](https://en.wikipedia.org/wiki/Money_laundering#Combating)) checks before allowing users to make cryptocurrency purchase.

 Cryptocurrency exchanges and even some peer-to-peer crypto vendors practice these regulations to ensure they are not handling stolen fiat currency or engaging with identity fraud.